46 Free PPC Tools for PPC Experts

 4- Google Ads to Google Sheets Chrome Connector – Similar to the Google Analytics connector, this Google Sheets add-on allows for data to be automatically pulled from Google Ads.
 Reports can be scheduled to be refreshed daily, weekly, or on the first day of the month.

 Keyword/Audience Research tools for PPC

-5- Google Keyword Planner ****– While the search volume data is sometimes off by a large margin, the Google Keyword Planner is a great tool to expand a keyword list and find new keywords to target.
+5- Google Keyword Planner – While the search volume data from this free PPC tool can sometimes be off by a large margin, the Google Keyword Planner is a great tool to expand a keyword list and find new keywords to target.
 It also has information on expected click prices for each keyword, volume data, and has features to create projections for a campaign.

 6- Google Trends – Get an idea on the kind of volume for a particular keyword over time, find the top search terms related to a keyword and get an idea on new searches related to your keywords.